ulfschneider/markdown-it-mermaid-server/README.md

 - `themeCSS`: A custom Mermaid Theme-CSS to style the resulting SVG diagrams.
 By default empty.
 - `mermaidConfig`: The Mermaid [configuration JSON](https://mermaid.js.org/config/schema-docs/config.html) object.
 By default empty.
 - `puppeteerConfig`: The Puppeteer [configuration JSON](https://pptr.dev/guides/configuration) object.
 By default empty.
+- `throwOnError`: A value of `true` will throw errors that occurred during processing.
+A value of `false` will only log errors.
+Default value is `false`.
 - `verbose`: A value of `true` will activate detailed logging.
 Default is `false`.